-HOW: Approaching a student with empathy is one of the most effective ways to ΕΜΡΑΤΗΥ HCW: Approaching a student with empathy is one of the most effective ways to establish emotional safety for someone experiencing trauma.
+HOW: Approaching a student with empathy is one of the most effective ways to establish emotional safety for someone experiencing trauma.
 Empathy is not the same as sympathy - it doesn't mean "feeling sorry" for the student or "excusing" any negative behavior.
 Rather, being empathetic means making an effort to understand without judgment or reservation.
 You can demonstrate empathy in a variety of ways.

-Actively listen - Ask open-ended questions (i.e. "can you tell me more about that?") and leave time for the person to respond.
+- Actively listen Ask open-ended questions (i.e. "can you tell me more about that?") and leave time for the person to respond.
 Silence is okay.
-Paraphrase what you heard the person say to make sure you understood what he/she was trying to communicate (i.e. "I'm hearing that you are feeling overwhelmed by what is happening with your siblings right now.").
-Normalize the reaction to an experience - Help the child realize that anything he/she is feeling or saying by saying things like "it's not that big of a deal" or "everything is going to be fine."
-Minimize self-blame - Focus on the question "what happend to you" rather than "what is wrong with you?"
+Paraphrase what you heard the person say to make sure you understood what he/she was trying to communicate (i.e. "I'm hearing that you are feeling overwhelmed by what is happening with your siblings right now."). - Normalize the reaction to an experience Help the child realize that anything he/she is feeling is a normal and natural response to a specific circumstance (i.e. "It is normal to feel angry in this situation").
+Don't discount what he/she is feeling or saying by saying things like "it's not that big of a deal" or "everything is going to be fine." - Minimize self-blame Focus on the question "what happened to you" rather than "what is wrong with you?"
 Children who are living in adverse conditions may come to believe that their experiences are a direct result of something they did (i.e. "Dad wouldn't get violent if I didn't bother him with questions.").
-Minimizing self-blame is an important step in creating emotional safety and support.
-Avoid giving advice - This may seem counter-intuitive, but when we give advice, we are often projecting our own morals, ideas, or experiences onto another person without actually listening to what they are saying.
+Minimizing self-blame is an important step in creating emotional safety and support. - Avoid giving advice This may seem counter-intuitive, but when we give advice, we are often projecting our own morals, ideas, or experiences onto another person without actually listening to what they are saying.
 Instead, guide a student towards identifying his/her own feelings, coming up with potential strategies, or simply letting him/her "talk it out."
-STRENGTHS- BASED APPROACH HOW: Taking a strengths-based approach empowers children and adults by helping them to focus on their strengths and assets (everyone has something!) rather than weaknesses - real or perceived.
-Helping a student develop confidence in his/her own abilities is much more effective than operating with a "rescue" frame of mind.
-Operating from a position of strength and positive reinforcement creates both emotional and social safety as the student learns what he/she has to offer and applies those skills towards school work, joining a school club, behaving appropriately in class, etc. A few strategies for taking a strengths-based approach include: • Deliberately point out actions and characteristics that are positive, unique, or valuable.
-This tactic is especially helpful within the context of a difficult situation (i.e. "Getting your siblings ready for school every morning is a huge responsibility and you show a lot of time management and maturity in doing that.")